 Prior to grilling, allow the turkey breast to sit at room temperature for about 30 minutes to 1 hour, depending on the size of the breast.

-1. Setup the Grill: Preheat the grill to 375-400℉ and set it up for indirect cooking.
+1. Set up the Grill: Preheat the grill to 375-400℉ and set it up for indirect cooking.
 For a gas grill, turn off one burner and place the turkey on the side with the burner off.
 For a charcoal grill, move the coals to one side of the grill and place the turkey on the opposite side.
-To capture the turkey juices as it cooks position a drip pan or a disposable aluminum pan under the grates where the turkey will sit.
+To capture the turkey juices as it cooks, position a drip pan or a disposable aluminum pan under the grates where the turkey will sit.
 Add water to the pan periodically to maintain a moist environment in the grill and to keep the drippings from burning away because you’ll need them to make the best possible gravy.

 3. Grill the Turkey: Place the turkey breast, skin side up, on the grill grates directly over the drip pan.
 Grill the turkey for 18-23 minutes per pound or until the internal temperature reaches 165°F when measured with a meat thermometer.
-To ensure even cooking, turn and bast the breast with remaining butter occasionally.
+To ensure even cooking, turn and baste the breast with remaining butter occasionally.

-4. Rest the Turkey: Once the turkey is done, remove it from the grill and tent with foil.
+4. Rest the Turkey: Once the turkey is done, remove it from the grill and tent it with foil.
 Allow it to rest for about 10-15 minutes.
 This resting period helps the juices redistribute throughout the meat, ensuring a moist and tender turkey.

 Grilling Tips